ecadlabs/taquito/README.md

 We are active and enthusiastic participants of the following community support channels:

-- [TezosTaquito Telegram Community Channel][telegram]
+- [ECAD Labs Discord Channel][discord]
 - [Tezos StackExchange][stackexchange]

 ## Project Organization

-`taquito` is organized as a [mono repo](https://en.wikipedia.org/wiki/Monorepo), and includes several npm packages published to npmjs.org under the `@taquito` handle.
-Each package has its own README and can be found in the `packages/` directory
+Taquito is organized as a [monorepo](https://en.wikipedia.org/wiki/Monorepo), and is compose of several npm packages that are [published to npmjs.org](https://www.npmjs.com/package/@taquito/taquito) under the `@taquito` handle.
+Each package has its own README which can be found in the corresponding directory within `packages/`.

 | High-Level Packages                                            | Responsibility                                               |
 | -------------------------------------------------------------- | ------------------------------------------------------------ |